Toulouse: Economy

 Since 2003, Toulouse has been the French city with the fastest growing GDP per capita, a performance driven by growing high-tech industries.

-Toulouse economy can rely on three pillars: large industrial companies, research laboratories and a huge pool of students, engineers and scientists.
-Indeed, Toulouse is home to the second largest research and education centre in France, it has a high quality of education, first class engineering schools, powerful industries supported by world leaders, such as Airbus or Thales Alenia for aeronautics and space.
-This ecosystem fosters innovation in fields such as artificial intelligence, IOT, robotics, avionics, embedded systems, biotechnology, health etc.
+Toulouse’s economy mainly relies on three sectors: large industrial companies, research laboratories (with a large cohort of university students), engineers and scientists.
+Indeed, Toulouse is home to the second largest research and education centre in France.
+It has high-ranking educational institutions, as well as major global industries such as Airbus and Thales Alenia for aeronautics and space.
+This ecosystem fosters innovation in fields such as artificial intelligence, IOT, robotics, avionics, embedded systems, biotechnology, and health.

 Toulouse can particularly be described as the 'capital' of the European aerospace industry: it hosts the Airbus headquarters and assembly-lines of Airbus A320, A330, and A350.
 The A380 was also produced here (the last completed in 2021), as was the Concorde supersonic aircraft.
 Toulouse also hosts the headquarters of ATR, one of the two headquarters of Liebherr Aerospace and Groupe Latécoère.
 As for the space industry, with 12,000 jobs, 400 companies and 25% of the European workforce, Toulouse is the main European hub.